On this page

 COVID-19 in the French Pacific

 The French Pacific has benefited significantly from French loans and support for its health systems in response to the COVID-19 global pandemic, including towards the provision and distribution of vaccines.
-Both New Caledonia and French Polynesia have vaccinated approximately a third of their population.
-New Caledonia took a hard-line approach to border management and does not currently have any community transmission of the virus.
-In contrast, French Polynesia initially prioritised its largest sector tourism (17% of GDP) by keeping borders open as much as possible, however exposing it to high infection rates (with a recent wave of cases linked to the Delta variant) and placing pressure on its health and social protection systems.
-Wallis and Futuna saw widespread community transmission earlier this year, however are now free of the virus and have vaccinated just over 40% of the total population.
+French Polynesia has vaccinated approximately two thirds of its population, and New Caledonia has vaccinated around one third.
+New Caledonia took a hard-line approach to border management and was COVID-free for much of the pandemic.
+However, it is now facing a serious surge in community cases tied to the Delta variant.
+French Polynesia initially prioritised its largest sector tourism (17% of GDP) by keeping borders open as much as possible, however exposing it to high infection rates (with a recent wave of cases also linked to the Delta variant) and placing pressure on its health and social protection systems.
+Wallis and Futuna saw widespread community transmission earlier this year, however are now free of the virus and have vaccinated just over 45% of the total population.